 We swear we don't have any special affinity for Marilyn Chambers.
 We've never even seen one of her movies, aside from the horror flick Rabid.
 But we keep bringing her back because we keep running into killer promo shots of her we've never seen before.
-This particularly beautiful example shows her posing with a Joshua tree in the Mojave Desert of California circa 1980.
+This particularly beautiful example, which we just couldn't pass up, shows her posing with a Joshua tree in the Mojave Desert of California circa 1980.

 Chambers offers Japanese fans a double dose of big screen sex.

 This nice poster was made to advertise the Marilyn Chambers movies Behind the Green Door and The Resurrection of Eve.
 Chambers is before our time, but we’ve gotten into her because, well, honestly, it’s because she has great promo shots.
 Like this one.
 Or for that matter the one below.
 That makes her rare among early adult film stars, most of whom have few surviving promos of any quality.
 We’ve talked about that once or twice before.
 Chambers was more photographed probably because she was the most important performer of the porno chic era, that time during the early 1970s when adult films played in mainstream cinemas and it was considered cool—in New York at least—to have attended such screenings.
 During this brief pre-VHS, pre-internet period when porn was consumed in public cinemas with minimal shame, Chambers was a legitimate national celebrity.
 With the above poster we see that her popularity also extended to Japan.
 Behind the Green Door and The Resurrection of Eve premiered there, both separately and together, today in 1976.

 An innocent face can hide the dirtiest thoughts.